15A NCAC 02Q .0102 ACTIVITIES EXEMPTED FROM PERMIT REQUIREMENTS

 (G) exit gases from in-line process analyzers;

-(H) stacks or vents to prevent escape of sewer gases from domestic waste through plumbing traps;
+(H) stacks and vents that prevent the escape of sewer gases from domestic waste through plumbing traps;

-(I) refrigeration equipment that complies with the regulations set forth in Sections 601 through 618 of Title VI (Stratospheric Ozone Protection) of the Federal Clean Air Act, 40 CFR Part 82, and any other regulations promulgated by EPA pursuant to Title VI for stratospheric ozone protection, except those units refrigeration equipment used as or in conjunction with air pollution control equipment.
-Refrigeration equipment used as or in conjunction with air pollution control equipment is required to be permitted pursuant to 15A NCAC 02Q .0300 unless it qualifies for another exemption pursuant to this Paragraph;
+(I) refrigeration equipment that complies with the regulations set forth in Sections 601 through 618 of Title VI (Stratospheric Ozone Protection) of the Federal Clean Air Act, 40 CFR Part 82, and any other regulations promulgated by EPA pursuant to Title VI for stratospheric ozone protection, except refrigeration equipment used as or in conjunction with air pollution control equipment.
+Refrigeration equipment used as or in conjunction with air pollution control equipment shall obtain a permit pursuant to 15A NCAC 02Q .0300 unless it qualifies for another exemption pursuant to this Paragraph;

 (J) equipment not vented to the outdoor atmosphere, with the exception of equipment that emits volatile organic compounds.
-Equipment that emits volatile organic compounds is required to be permitted pursuant to 15A NCAC 02Q .0300 unless it qualifies for another exemption pursuant to this Paragraph;
+Equipment that emits volatile organic compounds shall obtain a permit pursuant to 15A NCAC 02Q .0300 unless it qualifies for another exemption pursuant to this Paragraph;

 (K) animal operations not required to have control technology pursuant to 15A NCAC 02D .1800.
-If an animal operation is required to have control technology, it shall be required to have a permit pursuant to this Subchapter;
+If an animal operation is required to have control technology, it shall obtain a permit pursuant to this Subchapter;

 (L) any incinerator that meets the requirements set forth in 15A NCAC 02D .1201(c)(4); or